Lung

 Dyspnea

-on exertion (
+on mild exertion or

 Exercise